learn-co-curriculum/phase-3-ruby-oo-class-variables-conclusion/README.md

 Ruby: class variables and methods.
 You can do a quick check of the list of topics we covered:

-- How to recognize a class constant
+- How to recognize a class variable
-- How to utilize class constants
+- How to utilize class variables
 - How to know when to use `attr_accessor`
 - How to know when to define private methods
 - The difference between public and private methods